What Muscles Does Roller Skating Work

 Lower Body Muscles Engaged by Roller Skating

-Roller skating is known for its effectiveness in toning the lower body.
+Roller skating is known for its effectiveness in toning the lower torso.
 The specific muscles worked include:

 Quadriceps